jenkinsci/pipeline-aws-plugin/README.md

 ## 1.10 (master)
 * improve S3 download logging #JENKINS-44903
 * change RoleSessionName to include job name and build number
+* add the ability to use a URL in cfnValidate

 ## 1.9
 * add support for create stack timeout